krakend/examples/messaging/README.md

 Since the `topic` to consume from is already defines at the general async agent config level, here we define properties specific for the kafka driver.

+- `group_session_timeout`: The timeout used to detect consumer failures when using Kafka's group management facility.
+	The consumer sends periodic heartbeats to indicate its liveness to the broker.
+	If no heartbeats are received by the broker before the expiration of this session timeout, then the broker will remove this consumer from the group and initiate a rebalance.
+	Note that the value must be in the allowable range as configured in the broker configuration by `group.min.session.timeout.ms` and `group.max.session.timeout.ms` (default 10s)

+- `group_heartbeat_interval`: The expected time between heartbeats to the consumer coordinator when using Kafka's group management facilities.
+Heartbeats are used to ensure that the consumer's session stays active and to facilitate rebalancing when new consumers join or leave the group.
+	The value must be set lower than Consumer.Group.Session.Timeout, but typically should be set no higher than 1/3 of that value.
+	It can be adjusted even lower to control the expected time for normal rebalances (default 3s)

+- `group_rebalance_strategies`: the priority-ordered list of client-side consumer group balancing strategies that will be offered to the coordinator.
+The first strategy that all group members support will be chosen by the leader.
+	default: [ NewBalanceStrategyRange() ]
+	can be :
+	range -> RangeBalanceStrategyName
+	roundrobin -> RoundRobinBalanceStrategyName
+	sticky -> StickyBalanceStrategyName
+- `group_rebalance_timeout`: The maximum allowed time for each worker to join the group once a rebalance has begun.
+	This is basically a limit on the amount of time needed for all tasks to flush any pending data and commit offsets.
+If the timeout is exceeded, then the worker will be removed from the group, which will cause offset commit failures (default 60s).
+- `group_instance_id`: support KIP-345

+- `fetch_default`: The default number of message bytes to fetch from the broker in each request (default 1MB).
+This should be larger than the majority of your messages, or else the consumer will spend a lot of time negotiating sizes and not actually consuming.
+Similar to the JVM's `fetch.message.max.bytes`.

+- `isolation_level`: IsolationLevel support 2 mode:
+	- use `read_commited` (default) to consume and return all messages in message channel
+	- use `read_uncommited` to hide messages that are part of an aborted transaction

 ## Pub Sub